-Let’s be clear about this.
-We are saying that it is NOT natural to drink pure water.
+Let’s be clear about this, its NOT natural to drink 100% pure water.

 We understand that your RO salesman has already heard this complaint and has an answer ready for you.
 He will try to sell you a ‘remineralizing’ cartridge’ to add the minerals you just paid to have removed, back in.
 Our report on remineralizes follows, and we’ll help you steer clear of the majority of duds sold to people like you.